Student Charter

 How much do I have to pay for my study programme in terms of annual tuition fees?

 The rate of the tuition fees depends on the type that you are required to pay (ordinary or reduced legally stipulated tuition fees, or institutional tuition fees).
 The WHW stipulates in which cases the tuition fees apply.
-The terms and conditions are included in the Registration Regulations for reference.
+The terms and conditions are included in the Registration Regulations. for reference.
 You can find more information about tuition fees on the Radboud University website.

 In how many instalments will my tuition fees be charged to my account if I pay them in instalments?

 If you choose to pay your tuition fees in instalments, it will be taken from your account in 10 instalments.
+The exact collection dates can be found in the Registration Regulations.

 What happens if I do not pay my tuition fees on time?

 If your tuition fees are not paid on time or if it is impossible to collect them, Radboud University’s accounts receivable protocol will apply.
 If you fail to pay even after a reminder, the university may block your account or even terminate your registration.
-Students who are in financial distress can make an appointment with the student counsellor.
+Students who are in financial distress can make an appointment with the student dean.
 In certain cases, they may appeal to the Emergency Fund.

 Will I get my tuition fees back if I deregister during the academic year?